10 Common IT Problems in Business (And How to Fix Them)

 6. Compliance Gaps and Regulatory Risk

-Your business operates in an industry with compliance requirements — healthcare privacy, financial regulations, trade secret protection — but your IT practices don’t reflect those obligations.
+Your business operates in an industry with compliance requirements—healthcare privacy, financial regulations, trade secret protection—but your IT practices don’t reflect those obligations.
 You’re exposed to fines, lawsuits, and loss of operating licenses.
+In Canada, PIPEDA and provincial privacy laws apply to virtually every business that handles customer data.

 The Fix: Map your regulatory requirements to specific IT controls.
 Work with IT assessment specialists to document that controls are designed and operating effectively.
 For healthcare, finance, and other regulated sectors, this means encryption, access controls, audit logging, and incident response procedures that are proven and documented.
 Fusion Computing’s CISSP-certified team brings security expertise that satisfies auditors and protects your business from compliance violations.